Bad Small Business Commercial Lease Review

-Craig Melby Interview – Bad Commercial Lease Review
+Craig Melby – Bad Small Business Commercial Lease Review

 About Craig Melby:

-Craig is an entrepreneur and has been negotiating commercial real estate leases and purchases since 1980.
-He founded LeaseSmart after hearing from too many non-clients who contacted him AFTER they negotiated their deal-terms, then asked him to look over the lease before signing it.
+Craig was an entrepreneur and negotiated commercial real estate leases and purchases since 1980 until just before his death in 2019.
+He founded LeaseSmart after hearing from too many non-clients who contacted him after they negotiated their deal-terms, then asked him to look over the lease before signing it.
 Always, things could have been done much better.
-Many times IMPORTANT things.
+Many times important things.
 So finally, after experiencing the same need again and again, he formed LeaseSmart to assist those small business people in need.
+He was also the host of the LeaseSmart Commercial Real Estate Podcast and the author of “Site Rite: Practical ways to boost profits with the right site and best terms!”

-Craig holds real estate licenses in Florida, North Carolina and South Carolina.
-He is a Certified Commercial Investment Member (CCIM), and a former member of the Society of Office and Industrial Realtors (SIOR).
-Craig’s specialties include Site Selection, Lease Negotiations and Facility Acquisitions.
+Craig held real estate licenses in Florida, North Carolina and South Carolina.
+He was a Certified Commercial Investment Member (CCIM), and a former member of the Society of Office and Industrial Realtors (SIOR).
+Craig’s specialties included Site Selection, Lease Negotiations and Facility Acquisitions.

 - Craig chats with Henry to review the lease and site location mistakes Henry made with a failed business location.
 Craig shares valuable tips on what to look for in a site, and what can possibly be negotiated into a commercial lease for a small business.